 Not all the complexities of same-sex divorce will stem directly from divorce agreements.
 Some are caused by state or federal tax laws and financial institutions that offer benefits to married couples and remove benefits upon divorce.
 For help understanding some of these additional complications, it is crucial that you work with a divorce lawyer that has years of experience navigating high-net-worth divorce cases, which often involve similar or identical financial concerns.

 Same-sex couples could run into unique issues with:

 - Family home transfer

 Four Tips for Divorcing Same-Sex Couples

-At Hedayati Law Group, P.C., our Long Island family law attorneys genuinely want to see you and your family comfortable at the end of your divorce or dispute.
+At Hedayati Law Group, P.C., our Long Island same-sex family law attorneys genuinely want to see you and your family comfortable at the end of your divorce or dispute.
 To this end, we would like to offer a few hints and tips same-sex couples, and really all couples divorcing, should keep in mind to try to keep the process amicable and relatively stress-free.

 - Don’t be afraid: Admittedly, this is far easier said than done but it is important to work on pushing your fear of the unknown life ahead of you aside.
 No happy marriage has ended in divorce, so if the process has begun, you must have confidence that it is for the better.

 - Keep it professional: The attorneys representing your ex and the judge presiding over the matter may be impersonal, or even callous when handling your same-sex divorce.
 Remember that this process is not personal to them; do not let your frustrations spill out on them.
 You can rely on our compassionate divorce lawyers when you need some moral support, though.